 Throughout Sec.
-IV.B (m, n) will denote the length of a single-channel filter with m causal coefficients and n anti-causal ones.
-A multiple-input/single-output filter comprising p single-channel parallel filters of length (m, n) whose outputs are added to create a scalar output will be denoted by $(m, n) \times p$.
-Such p-channel multichannel filters are used when processing fractionally-sampled communications waveforms using an oversampling factor of p (relative to the symbol rate).
-In practical referencedriven filtering schemes n anti-causal coefficients are effectively obtained when the reference signal is delayed by n samples with respect to the received signals.
-In non-reference-driven (blind) schemes the distinction between causal and anti-causal coefficients is meaningless and (m, n) should simply be interpreted as a filter with m + n coefficients.
+IV B (m, n) will denote the length of a single-channel filter with m causal coefficients and n anticausal ones.
+A multiple-input/single-output filter comprising p single-channel parallel filters of length (m,n) whose outputs are added to create a scalar output will be denoted by $(m,n) \times p$.
+Such p-channel filters are used when processing fractionally sampled communications wave forms and/or multisensor data, such that p equals the oversampling factor (relative to the symbol rate) times the number of sensors.
+In practical reference-driven filtering schemes, n anticausal coefficients are effectively obtained when the reference signal is delayed by n samples with respect to the received signals.
+In non-reference-driven (blind) schemes the distinction between causal and anticausal coefficients is meaningless and (m,n) should simply be interpreted as a filter with m+n coefficients.

 Regarding equalization, choosing a good combination of filter lengths from channel estimates under fractional sampling is known to be unreliable and often done offline by trial and error.
-For decision-feedback equalizers popular design guidelines32 (DFE) recommend using the feedback filter to cancel causal (postcursor) ISI, whereas feedforward filters will be much shorter to capture multipath energy and cancel anticausal (precursor) ISI.
+For decision-feedback equalizers (DFEs) popular design guidelines32 recommend using the feedback filter to cancel causal (postcursor) ISI, whereas feedforward filters will be much shorter to capture multipath energy and cancel anticausal (precursor) ISI.
 In this work appropriate equalizer lengths were set empirically for each packet in each experiment by searching over a plausible range of candidate lengths and selecting the one yielding the best performance.
-Somewhat unexpectedly, the best lengths reported below were found to be consistent across a clear majority of both 200 baud and 400 baud packets.
+Somewhat unexpectedly, the best lengths reported below were found to be consistent across a clear majority of both 200 and 400 baud packets.

-As in other references33, the impact of symbol errors on the performance of reference-driven channel estimation, equalization and phase tracking algorithms is not addressed in this work.
-Equivalently, these subsystems are always operated in training mode, where the correct symbols are known, and the calculated performance metrics should then be interpreted as optimistic estimates of what could actually be achieved.
-For values of output MSE higher than about $-5 \,\mathrm{dB}$ there is significant degradation in performance due to symbol errors, which may cause the algorithms to diverge if corrective measures are not implemented, such as freezing the adaptation of coefficients when unreliable decisions are detected.
+As in other references,33 the impact of symbol errors on the performance of reference-driven channel estimation, equalization, and phase tracking algorithms is not addressed in this work.
+These subsystems are always operated in training mode, where the correct symbols are known, and the calculated performance metrics should then be interpreted as optimistic estimates of what could actually be achieved.
+For values of output MSE higher than about -5 dB the number of symbol errors is sufficiently large to have a significant impact on performance in decision-directed mode.
+This might cause divergence of adaptive algorithms if corrective measures are not implemented, such as freezing the updating of coefficients when unreliable decisions are detected.